MicheleDiSabato/covid-19/README.md

 This step consists in preparing the scraped dataset for the Recurrent Neural Network.

 ### Data cleaning
-We noticed that data about the first weeks of the pandemic was quite different from the current trend: for this reason, we discarded up to three weeks after the first available date, which was the 24th of January 2020.
+We noticed that data about the first weeks of the pandemic was quite different from the current trend.
+Moreoever, in the first few weeks of 2020 the tracking protocol of the pandemic was at its initial stages, so possible errors in the registration of some data might have occurred.
+For these two reasons, we discarded the three weeks after the first available date, which was the 24th of January 2020.

 ### Rescaling
 We rescaled all features using [`MinMaxScaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html).
 This type of scaling also reduces almost two zeros the initial values of the features: this is an advantage, since the current trend of the features under study seem